fhltang/chews/README.md

 can ssh into workstation using the normal GCE methods.
-For example, from the [VM instances console](https://console.cloud.google.com/compute/instances) you can find the VM instance and connect using the SSH option.
+For example, from the [VM instances console](https://console.cloud.google.com/compute/instances) you can find the VM instance and connect using the SSH option, or you can use the `gcloud` command

+    gcloud compute ssh test

 On initial creation, you will have to set up the workstation, e.g. format and mount any extra disks.